DavidDuranPerez/DeepPigeonChess/README.rst

 Then, GTest has to be built using the following command (assuming that the previous repository has been renamed as "gtest"::

-  g++ -isystem gtest/include -Igtest -pthread -c gtest/src/gtest-all.cc ar -rv libgtest.a gtest-all.o
+  g++ -isystem gtest/include -Igtest -pthread -c gtest/src/gtest-all.cc

 Now, just copy the library to the main root of the project::